Columbia Benton Springs 1/2 Snap Pullover - Women's Review

 What Other Fleece Jacket Should You Consider?

 If casual wear and relaxation are what you want a new fleece for, the highly affordable Columbia Benton Springs is an excellent choice.
 If you like the style and vibe of this fleece but are willing to pay more for a little better performance, the Patagonia Synchilla Snap-T performed slightly better in nearly every metric.
-Or if you love the idea of having an ultra-comfortable fleece but need a little more breathability and mobility from your jacket, the Arc'teryx Kyanite is our favorite sweatshirt-like model.
+Or if you love the idea of having a fleece with better technical performance, the Rab Ascendor Hoody is our top recommendation.
 But if casual simplicity is what you're after, the Benton Springs is a solid budget pick.